- The average cost of car insurance in Illinois is $1,938 a year or $162 per month, based on our data analysis.

 A policy that is perfect for someone living in one ZIP code might be expensive for a driver living in another.

-As a result, residents in higher-risk neighborhoods in Illinois pay more for premiums than those in lower-risk areas.
+As a result, people living in higher-risk neighborhoods of Illinois have to pay more than those living where the risks are lower.

 Calculate car insurance rates by ZIP code in Illinois